-Acoustic folk duo, Paper Wings, captivates their listeners with a sound that is delicate, powerful, and refreshingly intimate.
+Americana folk duo, Paper Wings captivates their listeners with a sound that is delicate, powerful, and refreshingly intimate.
 The stunning vocal harmonies of Emily Mann and Wilhelmina Frankzerda soar over a rotating cast of banjo, guitar, and fiddles.
-These two blossoming songwriters have a unique way of weaving traditional music in to their thoughtfully crafted songs leaving you feeling nostalgic and exhilarated.
-Between the two of them they have had the pleasure of sharing the stage with Aoife O'donovan, Sean Watkins, Abigail Washburn, Darol Anger, Laurie Lewis, Bruce Molsky, Darrell Scott, Tim O'Brien, and many more.
-Their self-titled debut album was released in February 2017.
+The two blossoming songwriters have a unique way of weaving traditional Appalachian music in to their thoughtfully crafted songs leaving you feeling nostalgic and exhilarated.
+Not only are they two of the finest musicians of their generation, they also take on the honorable task of keeping the rich history of acoustic music alive.
+Their self-titled debut album was released in February 2017 and will release their second album in the spring of 2019.
 Paper Wings is a genuine intertwining of two souls you won't soon forget.

 More about Emily:

-Emily Mann is a Big Sur, CA native with her heart in the old Appalachian mountains.
+Emily Mann is a Big Sur, CA native with her heart in the music of the Appalachian mountains.
 She grew up immersing herself in a variety of traditional music styles at music camps and is a fluid and well rounded musician as a result.
-While at home in many genres and traditions, her artistry is strongly influenced by her time spent with oldtime musicians such as Paul Brown, Bruce Molsky, and John Herrmann.
-She has toured with Darol Anger's Furies and she is also a current touring member of old-time string-band, The Crooked Jades.
+While at home in many genres and traditions, her playing is strongly influenced by her time spent with oldtime musicians such as Paul Brown, Bruce Molsky, and John Herrmann.
+She has toured with Darol Anger's Furies, performed with Laurie Lewis, and is also a current touring member of old-time string-band, The Crooked Jades.
 Emily stands as a musician of deep intention and curiosity, ably conveying tradition into the future.